microsoft/fast/CONTRIBUTING.md

 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit [https://cla.microsoft.com](https://cla.microsoft.com).

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+Many contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to grant and do grant the rights to use your contribution.
+For details, visit [https://cla.microsoft.com](https://cla.microsoft.com).

 ## Guiding principles

 Contributors work in concert with one another on behalf of the community of users who build web applications and sites.
 Contributors must demonstrate an ongoing commitment, not only to the project, but to the stability and vitality of the community as a whole.
 Once demonstrated, contributors may become collaborators.
 Before any contribution can be accepted into the project, it requires a review by existing collaborators in accordance to the established guidelines and policies.
 Over time, collaborators may become members of the steering committee.
 The steering committee is made up of industry experts, key partners, stakeholders, and visionaries that have a common set of shared objectives and principles.

-It is vital that users trust the contributors to have their best interests in mind while making decisions affecting the overall direction.
-This means having defined guidelines, a clear roadmap, and a predictable release schedule.
+## Guiding principle

-Adoption of new capabilities and features must be carefully balanced by the expressed needs of the users and the community.
-Change for the sake of change must be avoided.
+Owners, the steering committee, collaborators, code owners, and contributors work in concert with one another on behalf of the FAST-DNA community and prioritize the communities interests over their own.

-In order to best serve the community as a whole, the development, release, and work management processes must reflect these guiding principles.
+The development, release, and work management processes must reflect this principle.
+Accepting contributions to the project requires a review by collaborators.

 ## Governance